dhanvanthkarun/GNU--HEALTH-CONTRIBUTIONS/tryton/health_orthanc_configuration/doc/OrthancModule.rst

 .. class:: health_orthanc_configuration.OrthancServerConfig(ModelSQL, ModelView)

-    This class, `OrthancServerConfig`, This class is used to connect to an Orthanc DICOM server and to check if a connection to the corresponding domain can be established.
+    This class, `OrthancServerConfig`, is used to connect to an Orthanc DICOM server and to check if a connection to the corresponding domain can be established.

     :param ModelSQL: Inherit from the Tryton ModelSQL class for SQL database operations.
     :type ModelSQL: class: ``trytond.model.ModelSQL``